-The Group's financial liabilities include accounts payable and accruals and long term loans.
+The Group's financial liabilities include accounts payable and accruals, loans and borrowings.
 All of the Group's financial liabilities are subsequently measured at amortised cost using the EIR method.
-Gains and losses are recognised in the interim condensed consolidated statement of profit or loss and other comprehensive income when the liabilities are derecognised as well as through the EIR amortisation process.
+Gains and losses are recognised in interim condensed consolidated statement of profit or loss and other comprehensive income when the liabilities are derecognised as well as through the EIR amortisation process.